-Residents of Lanark County can connect to share rides to increase transportation accessibility and reduce the carbon footprint with a new initiative
+Residents of Lanack County compresent to where rides to immense frameworkships accessfully and reduce the sources frameworkship with a tension before

 • Other Considerations:

 - Explore carpool and ridesharing programs - Consider new park and ride lots near Almonte or Hwy 7 at western limit of municipality (e.g. CR 9 or Conc 4A) - Engage LTA and other municipalities to explore contemporary rural transit options (e.g. on-demand transit) and explore co-funding opportunities - Fund a transit feasibility study to leverage upcoming opportunities and to evaluate and cost long-term transit options for the Municipality.
 The study should consider all contemporary transit offerings to serve both commuters and local travellers